Aqui1983/Robinhood-Case-Study/README.md

 * Robinhood is the name of the company that I will be conducting my case study.

-* Robin was incorporated on April 7th, 2013.
+* Robinhood was incorporated on April 7th, 2013.

 * Vladimir Tenev, a Bulgarian-American billionaire busniess tycoon, and Baiju Prafulkumar Bhatt, an Indian-AMerican billionaire business magnate founded the company.